Skip to main content

 To complement all theory lectures, you will have asynchronous seminars that are used to reinforce concepts delivered theoretically.
 Online webinars focus on facilitating a student-centred approach to enhance the independent learning that takes place outside of the webinar lecture sessions.

-You are expected to complete a significant amount of private study in addition to class time (approximately 20 - 40 hours per week).
+You are expected to complete a significant amount of private study in addition to class time and directed study (approximately 20 - 40 hours per week).

-There will be up to three block sessions in the second year, including the independent research project presentation; dates to be confirmed during the first year.
-You are expected to complete a significant amount of private study in addition to class time (approximately 10 - 24 hours per week).
+You are expected to complete a significant amount of private study in addition to class time (approximately 10 - 20 hours per week).

 Relevant extra-curricular activity and/or work experience is encouraged to enhance your learning.